-Step 4: Within "Climate Projections for," use the up/down arrow to see the menu of time periods and select the most relevant to the life of the project.
-Then scroll through the related climate projections shown and select any of interest to see the associated Indicator Details Chart (or Table) on the righthand side.
+Step 5: "Climate Projections for".
+Use the up/down arrows to see the menu of time periods (i.e., Early Century, Mid Century, Late Century) and select the most relevant to the life of the project.
+Then scroll through the related climate projections shown and select any of interest to see the associated "Indicator Details" Chart (or Table) on the righthand side.